ZEISS-PiWeb/PiWeb-Plot-Extension/index.md

 <a id="markdown-system-variables" name="system-variables"></a>
 ### System Variables

 Returns the result of a system variable expression.
 The evaluation result depends on the databinding and measurement selection of the custom plot element, as well as the current page state and many other parameters.
-Just like the other data provider methods, you should reevaluate the result when the `dataChange` event occured.
+Just like the other data provider methods, you should reevaluate the result when the `dataChange` event occurred.

 ```TypeScript
 function getSystemVariable(